davidbwilson/StateOfPWAPresentation/notes.md

 	* Show service worker registration and manifest in dev tools
 	* Compare to https://google.com (offline vs. online)
 	* Pin to home and open as an application
+	* All of this was possible before - but the cross browser support for W3C standards make it a lot easier and more reliable

 What are Progressive Web Apps?

     * Frances Berriman and Alex Russell in 2015
 		* Designer and Google Chrome Engineer
-	* A core set of technologies for building richer applications using web technologies.
+	* A core set of technologies for building richer applications using exaperience web technologies.
         * Service workers
-        * Manifest
+        * Application Manifest
         * App Shell Architecture
 	* Combines the best of Native and Web Apps
+		* Native
-		* Rich User Experience of Native combined with the cross-platform and delivery
+			* Rich User Experience
-		* Uses the web as the delivery mechanism and is just an enhancement to our existing web applications
+			* Utilize the native features of the device
+		* Web Application
+			* Improved delivery mechanism (allows skipping the store)
+			* Improved search and discoverability
+			* Single development platform
 	    * Fulfills initial promise of iPhone
 	* Progressive Enhancement
 		* Modernizr